-The definition of property in Portugal follows that of other continental legal systems based on Roman law and the French Civil Code, encompassing not only 'freehold' but also other rights of guarantee and of acquisition.
-Therefore the definition of property includes full possession and its exclusive use and disposition.
-In Portugal, there are no trusts,2 except in the Free Zone of Madeira, where it is possible to incorporate a trust.
-A person can also own the title to a property while another person has the right to temporarily take the profits and the right to use and manage the property.3 In addition, it is possible for a person to construct or maintain (permanently or temporarily) a building on land owned by another person, or to plant and maintain crops on such land.4 ii Registration system
+The definition of property in Portugal follows that of other continental legal systems based on Roman law and the French Civil Code, encompassing not only freehold but also other rights of guarantee and of acquisition.
+Therefore, the definition of property includes full possession and exclusive use and disposition.
+In Portugal, there are no trusts, except in the Free Zone of Madeira, where it is possible to incorporate a trust.
+A person can also own the title to a property while another person has the right to temporarily take the profits and the right to use and manage the property.
+In addition, it is possible for a person to construct or maintain (permanently or temporarily) a building on land owned by another person, or to plant and maintain crops on such land.

-A property may be owned by one or more persons (common property) 5 and it is possible to divide buildings into segments (floors, etc.), which in Portugal is called horizontal property.
-6
+A property may be owned by one or more persons (common property), and it is possible to divide buildings into segments (floors, etc.), which in Portugal is called horizontal property.